Skip to main content

 Why it's good for LLM pipelines: The widest feature set of any open-source scraper.
 PDF parsing is valuable for RAG pipelines that ingest documents.
 Screenshot capture enables multimodal AI applications.
 SDKs in Python, JavaScript, Go, and Rust mean easy integration from any language.

-Limitations: Heavier deployment — requires Node.js, Redis, and Playwright.
-Docker images total 500MB+.
-4,600ms average latency is the slowest of the AI-focused tools.
+Limitations: Heavier deployment — requires Node.js, Redis, and Playwright, with a large multi-service image.
+Its per-request browser render makes it the highest-latency of the AI-focused tools.
 Redis becomes a dependency you need to keep healthy.
 The operational overhead is meaningfully higher than CRW.

 Scrapy is the most established Python web crawling framework.
 It's been around since 2008 and has a massive ecosystem of extensions, middleware, and community support.